CompassionAI/data-registry/champion_models/tokenizer-olive.card.md

 ## Notable limitations

 Individual characters are included in the training data.
 This means you can tokenize absolutely any string of Tibetan text.
 Of course, this doesn't mean you will get reasonable results from downstream models this way.

+Because of the dataset chosen for this set of tokenizers, the tokenizers don't always handle postfixed intrasyllabic particles well.

 ## CompassionAI comments